Skip to main content

 TermDescription

-TemplateA deployable “blueprint” for a model.
+TemplateA deployable performance “blueprint” for a model.
 Templates define which flavor_name, gpu_type, and regions are supported.

-FlavorA template variant (e.g. base, fast) with different performance/cost characteristics.
+FlavorA template’s sub-option (e.g. base, fast) with different performance/throughput/costs characteristics.

 endpoint_idIdentifier used for update/delete operations.